actionml/cluster-setup/readme.md

 This is a guide to setting up PredictionIO and the Universal Recommender in a 3 node cluster.
 This is consistent with simpler single machine setups for dev environments or for non-clustered setups, so consult https://docs.prediction.io/install/.

 In this guide all services are setup with multiple or standby masters in true clustered mode.
-To make  High Availability complete a secondary master would need to be setup for HDFS.
-Elasticsearch and HBase are already HA after using this guide.
+To make  High Availability complete, a secondary master would need to be setup for HDFS (not described here).
+Elasticsearch and HBase are setup in High Availabiltiy mode (HA) using this guide.

-You can also setup more servers and distribute the services mentioned here differently, but for the scope of this guide we won't explain how to do that, although you might use the references here to guide yourself.
+You can also setup more servers and distribute the services mentioned here differently.
+See the end of this guide to scale beyond this 3-machine setup.

-The details of having any single machine reboot and rejoin all clusters are left to the reader and not covered here.
+Note also that the details of having any single machine reboot and rejoin all clusters are left to the reader and not covered here.

-##Load Optimizations Rules

-For specific types of load the following rules of thumb apply:

-- For **heavy input event load** a separate cluster of HDFS + HBase would be desirable.
-The EventServer is used at all phases, at event input, during train, and is queried in real-time by the deployed PredictionServer/Engine.
-The EventSever is built on top of HBase so optimizing its execution speed can effect all aspects of performance.
-- For **training speed**, make sure the EventServer is fast, then make sure Spark is fast.
-This may mean creating a separate Spark cluster.
-Different templates use Spark in different ways.
-For the Universal Recommender it is most important to have memory per executor/driver than it is to have more executors.
-You may even want to limit executors so you can give each more memory.
-Another way to say this is that CPU load tends to be small so IO is usually the bottleneck.
-- For **query load**, make sure the EventServer is fast, then create more PredictionServers and for the Universal Recommender optimize Elasticsearch.
-This can be done by having a separate Elasticsearch cluster and the more memory you can give Elasticsearch the better the speed.

-PredictionIO save no state itself but uses clustered services so scaling the services scales PredictionIO.
-The upshot of this design means that PredictionIO does not need to know about other instances of the EventServer of any PredictionServers.
-They do not cooperate outside of the well documented clustered services it uses.
-However this means there is no load balancing built into PredictionIO.

-If you were to launch the PIO EventServer or PredictionServer on 10 machines and 2 go down, the rest of the servers will continue to respond as long as the clusters operate.
-To spread load can be acomplished using a load-balancer.
-This will account for machines going down and to make sure no server is overloaded.

 ##Requirements